 - Chrome Hill and Parkhouse Hill Circular Walk: This popular and highly rewarding circular walk has everything packed into less than 5 miles – epic views, summit ridges, a little scrambling and some leisurely rambling.
 I’m struggling to think of a more enjoyable short walk in the Peak District!

-- Edale Valley Epic Walk: This tough 14 mile loop traverses the popular Great Ridge from Mam Tor to Lose Hill before heading up Win Hill and around to the wild side of the Edale Valley for a truly epic day in the Dark Peak!
+- Edale Valley Half Skyline Walk: This tough 14 mile loop traverses the popular Great Ridge from Mam Tor to Lose Hill before heading up Win Hill and around to the wild side of the Edale Valley for a truly epic day in the Dark Peak!

 What’s your favourite Peak District walk?
 Where should I walk next?
 Leave a comment below or follow me social media, I’d love to hear from you!